reshamas/reshamas.github.io/_posts/2018-04-18-my-first-kaggle-competition.md

 It was exciting and encouraging to see our rankings increase as we became more familiar with the data and tried various hyperparameters.

 ## Conclusion
 My first Kaggle competition was a lot of fun!
 It was enlightening to learn the wide skillset required to getting started.
 I was grateful to work with my teammate where we could bounce ideas off of each other.
-I am also thankful for the all the guidance that the fastai lectures provided to participate in my first Kaggle competition.
-It was neither easy nor difficult; it was manageable based on my skills and the background that fastai provided.  <a style="color:orange">It was neither easy nor difficult; it was manageable based on my skills and the background that fastai provided.   </a>
+I am also thankful for the all the guidance that the fastai lectures provided to participate in my first Kaggle competition.  <a style="color:orange">It was neither easy nor difficult; it was manageable based on my skills and the background that fastai provided.   </a>